PSalacup/Lab4/README.md

 # LabAssignment4

-This is the final lab assignment
+This is the final lab assignment for IS 106 fall semester.